bochaco/formicaio/README.md

 $ docker compose logs -f
 ```

-Upgrading the application can be simply achieved by pulling the new image/s and restarting the services:
+Upgrading the application (without stopping the running nodes instances) can be simply achieved by pulling the new Formicaio image and restarting the service:
 ```
-$ docker compose pull
+$ docker compose pull formicaio
-$ docker compose down
+$ docker compose down formicaio
-$ docker compose up -d
+$ docker compose up formicaio -d
 ```

 For stopping the Formicaio app and services simply run: